Characteristic classes as complete obstructions: The plus-cohomology groups of a principal bundle

-\begin{dfnt} Let $X$ be CW-complex pointed in a vertex, $G$ a nice topological group or a matrix group, $E$ a pointed $G$-bundle over $X$ and $A$ an abelian topological group. \begin{itemize} \item An \textbf{ik-decomposition} of $\psi:E\to A$ in ${\mathcal Bun\star}$ consists of a morphism $\psi_i:E\to A$ of type i and a morphism $\psi_k:E\to A$ of type k such that
+In this section, we define the plus-cohomology-groups of a bundle.
+Denote by $\psi^{-1}$ and by $\psi\cdot\psi'$ the pointwise inverse and the pointwise multiplication of maps $E\to A$, respectively. \begin{dfnt} Let $X$ be CW-complex pointed in a vertex, $G$ a countable CW-group, $E$ a pointed $G$-bundle over $X$ and $A$ an abelian topological group. \begin{itemize} \item A \textbf{UP-decomposition} of $\psi\colon E\to A$ in ${\mathcal Bun_*}$ consists of a morphism $\psi_U\colon E\to A$ of type U and a morphism $\psi_P\colon E\to A$ of type P such that